Youth develop global leadership competencies through 4-H – Part 5

 The Backpack to Adventure curriculum can be used as a stand-alone curriculum or be blended into other recreational and learning activities.
 The activities can be adapted to use in a variety of settings including 4-H clubs and groups, after school and out of school programs, home school classes, school enrichment programs and camps.
 The activities may also be used in classrooms.

-The Backpack to Adventure: Youth Leaders in a Global World curriculum is available at the MSU Extension Bookstore (search for 4H1643).
-It is available in printed form ($65) and in an electronic version on a USB flash drive ($90).
+The Backpack to Adventure: Youth Leaders in a Global World curriculum is available at the MSU Extension Bookstore (product code bulletin 4H1643).

 Other articles in this series